Redmond Morris, 4th Baron Killanin

 George Redmond Fitzpatrick Morris, 4th Baron Killanin (born 26 January 1947), is an Irish film producer.

 Morris was born in Dublin, Ireland, into a notable Irish family.
 He is the eldest son of Michael Morris, 3rd Baron Killanin, formerly the president of the International Olympic Committee, and Mary Sheila Cathcart Dunlop.
 His mother was the daughter of Canon Douglas Dunlop, Rector of Oughterard, and the granddaughter of Henry Dunlop, who was involved in the construction of Lansdowne Road in 1872.

-Morris was educated at Gonzaga College in Ranelagh, Dublin, and at Ampleforth College and, later, at the University of Dublin.
+Morris was educated at Gonzaga College in Ranelagh, Dublin, and at Ampleforth College and, later, at Trinity College Dublin.
 In the 1970s he worked as an assistant director, before becoming production manager in such films as The Draughtsman's Contract and Gorky Park, before moving into overall production and executive production.

 Lord Killanin is usually credited as Redmond Morris in film productions.
 He is usually known to family and close friends as Red Morris.

-He has two brothers; the racehorse trainer Mouse and John, and a sister, Deborah.
+He has two brothers; the racehorse trainer Mouse, and John, and a sister, Deborah.